Rafiklatrikdu69/Rafiklatrikdu69/README.md

 ## Hi everyone
-###  My name is Rafik I'm 20 years old, I have loved computers since I was little, that's why I develop both personal and professional projects.
+###  My name is Rafik and I have been passionate about IT for years.
+My passion for technology has led me to develop both personal and professional projects.
 ## Languages used :
 [![My Skills](https://skillicons.dev/icons?i=js,html,css)](https://skillicons.dev)
 ## Frameworks :